ptrpl4/bash-mac/programming/js/js.md

 #### Strings

 Strings are immutable in JavaScript.
-Methods like replace() and toUpperCase() return new strings: they do not modify the string on which they are invoked.&#x20;
+Methods like replace() and toUpperCase() return new strings: they do not modify the string on which they are invoked.

 ```javascript
 let s = "hello"; // Start with some lowercase text